Locations are the same unless otherwise noted.

 NCHBC Regional Championship Participants will be given exposure for the HomeSchool Basketball Annual Award Voting.
-Each Region will have numerous Player of the Year Awards to recognize the stand out players.
+Each Region will have Player of the Year Awards to recognize the stand out players.
 Coaches attending an NCHBC Regional are the official voters for these Awards.
-The Regional Winners of these Awards will automatically become National Finalist.

 Nationals Seeding Implication: The NCHBC Regional System gives out all Auto bids for HomeSchool Basketball Nationals Division 1.
 There are only a handful of At Large bids awarded for D-I, if your team doesn’t have a marquee win over a HomeSchool opponent your performance at Regionals might be the only shot at a Division I bid.
 The Regional Champions will are also guaranteed a #1 or #2 overall seed in their Class (applies to age groups that will be using the Gold Ball Showdown Series Format.)
 Regional Championships are the final games counted for Nationals Seeding, no games after Regionals have any bearing on Nationals Seeding.

 All Parents, Coaches, & Athletic/Program Directors are required to abide by the posted Eligibility Guidelines, during the NCHC Player, Coaches, & Program registration all individuals are required to read and agree to abide by the NCHC Eligibility Guidelines, if you have not yet read these yet please go to the link above and review.
 The NCHC considers anyone that sits on the bench to be a coach.

 Sportsmanship is always encouraged by all parties.
 Parents or adults should never correct or confront the opposing team’s players, fans or children.